-Amy is an Assistant Professor in the Department of City and Regional Planning in the School of Design at the University of Pennsylvania and teaches GIS and public health courses in city planning, urban studies, and social work.
-She has worked on numerous historical GIS projects including PhilaPlace (www.philaplace.org) with colleagues from the Historical Society of Pennsylvania and mortgage redlining in Philadelphia during the 1930s – 1950s (http://cml.upenn.edu/redlining).
-She also conducts spatial research on contemporary public health disparities including access to healthful foods and physical activity and exposure to outdoor advertising.
+Amy is an Associate Professor at the School of Social Policy & Practice at the University of Pennsylvania and teaches courses on community mapping and racism across multiple undergraduate and graduate programs at Penn.
+She has worked on numerous historical GIS projects including PhilaPlace (www.philaplace.org) with colleagues from the Historical Society of Pennsylvania and mortgage redlining in Philadelphia during the 1930s – 1950s.
+She has conducted spatial research on contemporary public health disparities including access to healthful foods and physical activity and exposure to outdoor advertising.
 Most recently, her research has focused on LGBT youth, particularly trans youth.

 Amy was introduced to The Philadelphia Negro in 1998 in Elijah Anderson’s Urban Ethnography class, while in graduate school at Penn’s School of Social Work, and learned about GIS by working at the Cartographic Modeling Lab (http://cml.upenn.edu).
-When she is not thinking about maps and cities, Amy enjoys playing in the park with her sons and other children, baking, and walking or biking around the city.
+When she is not thinking about maps and cities, Amy enjoys playing outdoors with her children, baking, and walking or biking around the city.

 Phone: (215) 746-2341

 Dr. Stephanie Clintonia Boddie joined the Baylor University faculty in 2017 as an assistant professor of Church and Community Ministries with affiliations at the Diana R. Garland School of Social Work, the George W. Truett Theological Seminary, and the School of Education.
 Previously, she was a Visiting Research Associate at the University of Pittsburgh’s School of Social Work and affiliated with the Center on Race and Social Problems.
 She is also a Senior Fellow at the University of Pennsylvania’s Program for Research on Religion & Urban Civil Society and a Visiting Scholar at the Robert A. Fox Leadership Program.
 Previously, Stephanie was as a Senior Researcher at the Pew Research Center’s Forum on Religion & Public Life (2008-2012) and an assistant professor at Washington University in St. Louis with a primary appointment at the George Warren Brown School of Social Work (2002-2008).
 She also served as lead consultant for the Annie E. Casey Foundation’s Faith and Families portfolio (2002-2006).
 In addition to co-authoring over 30 journal articles and reports, she has co-authored the following books: The Newer Deal: Social Work and Religion in Partnership (1999), The Invisible Caring Hand: American Congregations and the Provision of Welfare (2002), The Other Philadelphia Story: How Local Congregations Support Quality of Life in Urban America (2006) and Faith-Based Social Services: Measures, Assessments, and Effectiveness (2007).

 Stephanie received her doctorate in social welfare and master’s degree in social work from the University of Pennsylvania and has her bachelor’s degree in natural science from Johns Hopkins University.
 Her professional interests include: wealth and health disparities including access to healthy foods, faith-based social services, community development and community-based research.
 She enjoys singing, growing African violets, cooking, traveling and exploring her family’s history.